 Accessibility additional info

-The pavilion is wheelchair accessible but unfortunately due to the nature of the building we are unable to provide access up to the Camera Obscura.
+The pavilion and cafe are wheelchair accessible but unfortunately due to the nature of the building we are unable to provide access up to the Camera Obscura.
 A DVD is available to show to visitors who are unable to access the camera room.

 Well behaved dogs on leads are welcome in the Cafe but are not allowed in the Camera Room.